 Reporting Service Breaks

-When an employee takes an unpaid break from service but remains employed, you will upload a record with a record type of StartServiceBreak to start their break, ContinueServiceBreak for each pay period they remain on break, and EndServiceBreak for the pay period in which they end their break.
-Service break codes include Military and Workers Comp, Suspension, FMLA, and Off Contract.
+When an employee takes an unpaid break from service but remains employed, you will upload a record with a record type of StartServiceBreak to start their break, ContinueServiceBreak for each pay period they remain on break and EndServiceBreak for the pay period in which they end their break.
+Service break codes include Military, Workers Comp, Leave Without Pay, FMLA, and Off Contract (Search & Rescue agencies should only use suspension).
 The Service Break record should be a separate row from any regularly reported contributions.

 When completing the monthly contribution upload, make sure to accurately specify whether an employee is terminated or on a service break.
 Employers sometimes terminate an employee when the employee is actually on a service break.
 This could result in the employee being moved from the Public Employee Plan Tier 1 to Tier 2, which has a reduced benefit structure.